 Have a travel question??
 You can follow me on Instagram and ask your travel questions in a direct message on Instagram too.
 I also conduct a weekly Q&A session every Saturday evening on Instagram, so see you there.

-I hope, this detailed guide to Hikkim will help you to plan your journey better and make it a memorable one.
+I hope, this detailed travel guide for Hikkim village will help you to plan your journey better and make it a memorable one.

 Do you still have any questions or suggestions or need any help in planning your trip to Hikkim?
 If yes, please feel free to post them either in the comments section of this article below or direct message on Instagram.